teaminkling/refresh-21/blog/content/blog/jumpingbeans-week-9-ef37.md

 +++
-title = "This is the literal worst shit i have created, i think my parent think im weird." description = "i saw a dude making cool advertisement with a TV as background and thought \\" hmmmm seems easy\\" then i proceed to do stupid things. my parents saw me do stupid things, and editing is hell. overall i rate the experience 4/10, maybe i would increase the scor..." author = "jumpingbeans#6967" date = "2021-03-02" categories = ["Week 9: TODO"] tags = []
+title = "This is the literal worst shit i have created, i think my parent think im weird." description = "i saw a dude making cool advertisement with a TV as background and thought \" hmmmm seems easy\" then i proceed to do stupid things. my parents saw me do stupid things, and editing is hell. overall i rate the experience 4/10, maybe i would increase the scor..." author = "jumpingbeans#6967" date = "2021-03-02" categories = ["Week 09: TODO"] tags = []
 +++